AlexJReid/blog/content/posts/cloud-dataflow/index.md

 Which reminds me, when adding new `PTransform`s, use of the builder pattern is recommended.
 Writing a builder by hand is a waste of time, and the Apache Beam team recommend the use of [autovalue](https://github.com/google/auto/tree/master/value).
 Whilst it works, I find that there's still a fair amount of boilerplate involved.
 However, despite this, when writing custom PTransforms that have a lot of parameters, I use it to be consistent.
 For model objects, I recommend the immutables annotations library - but it really doesn't matter too much.

 ## Conclusion
 Hopefully the above notes are useful.
+I've had some success processing some decent workloads, without issue.
 I enjoy working with this technology and am excited to get even more pipelines into production with it.

 [Discuss on Twitter](https://twitter.com/search?q=mybranch.dev%2Fposts%2Fcloud-dataflow)